 Korean skincare is all about layering with a personalized regimen suited to tackle your unique skin issues – and the 7-step Korean skincare routine is no different.

 While a 3-step or 5-step covers the fundamentals such as cleansing, toning and moisturizing, a 7-step Korean skincare routine takes it to the next level.
 In 7 steps, you’ll address not only flakey skin by exfoliating, but also those pesky dark circles and wrinkles with anti aging serums and much more!

 And when/if you’re ready, your routine can turn into 10-steps with the addition of sheet masks and ampoules, therefore, taking your skin nourishing game up a notch!

 Before we unfold our 7-step Korean skincare routine, let’s take a closer look at how it stands out from the rest.

 Why a 7-Step Korean Skincare Routine?

 Korean skin care, or skin care in general, is nothing without the most critical products – an oil and water based cleanser, a toner, a moisturizer and an SPF sunscreen.
 The 7 steps includes these 5 with additional solutions to target your most stubborn skin issues.

 Why not 5-Steps?
 Because of Softer and More Resilient Skin

-The exfoliator is going to make your skin incredibly soft and radiant as you’re removing dead skin calls and promoting cell turnover, and the essence adds so much hydration that your skin is hungry for.
+The exfoliator is going to make your skin incredibly soft and radiant as you’re removing dead skin calls and promoting cell turnover, and the essence adds more hydration for your skin.
 A moisturizer locks in all the layers, and sunscreen is anti-aging and protects your precious skin.
 Hydration is the key to Korean skin care, and the more hydrating layers you put on, the better.